cardano-scaling/CIPs/CIP-0164/README.md

 profitability improves significantly once sustained throughput exceeds 30-50 TPS, providing clear economic incentives for infrastructure upgrades.

+### Clients

+Changes proposed for Ouroboros Leios will require changes to the node-to-client (N2C) mini-protocols used by client applications throughout the ecosystem.
+Concrete decisions will likely naturally surface through various implementations, however some care should be taken to minimize ecosystem disruption.

+An [Impact Analysis][impact-analysis] has been done and continued discussion is necessary.
+One recommendation is to serve a modified block with "inline" EB transactions over LocalChainSync.
+Additional queries and ledger state may be extended to provide Leios specific information to applications.
+It is assumed nodes providing client interfaces will provide the modified block to clients.

 ## Rationale: how does this CIP achieve its goals?

 Ouroboros Leios introduces a committee-based voting layer over Nakamoto-style